-Air pollution is one of the world’s largest killers, responsible for 6.4 million deaths per year (1 in 9 deaths).
-This is three times higher than the number of deaths from AIDS, Malaria and tuberculosis combined.
-The World Health Organization estimates that 2 billion children live in areas where outdoor air pollution exceeds international limits.
-In addition, they estimate that 300 million children live in areas where outdoor air pollution exceeds 6 times international limits.
+Air pollution is one of the world’s largest killers, responsible for 6.4 million deaths per year (1 in 9 deaths), of which 600,000 are children.
+This is more than the number of deaths from AIDS, Malaria and tuberculosis combined.
+The World Health Organization estimates that 2 billion children live in areas where outdoor air pollution exceeds international limits and 300 million children live in areas where outdoor air pollution exceeds 6 times international limits.
 Children, the elderly, and people with heart or lung disease, diabetes, minority and low - income communities are particularly vulnerable to adverse health outcomes from exposure to air pollution, including cardiovascular disease, asthma and other respiratory diseases, and cancer.
 Recent evidence suggests that air pollution is also linked to higher risk of diabetes, autism, and lower IQ.

 What we typically think of as "air pollution" is actually a mixture of small particles (such as: black carbon gases like nitrogen oxides, ozone, and sulfur dioxide.